Mayakovskoye: History

 The first documented mention of Nemmersdorf was in 1515 in a decree of the Insterburg Central Office.
 At that time, it was part of the Kingdom of Poland as a fief held by the Teutonic Order, and from 1525 held by Ducal Prussia.
 A prehistoric cemetery was located near the village.
+Lithuanian church services were held at the local church.
 From the 18th century it was part of the Kingdom of Prussia, and from 1871 to 1945 it was also part of Germany.
-In 1878, the village had a population of 479, predominantly employed in agriculture and cattle and horse breeding.
-By 1910, it counted a total of 484 residents, further increasing to 637 by 1939.
+In 1878, the population was predominantly employed in agriculture and cattle and horse breeding.
 Between 1874 and 1945, Nemmersdorf was the principal urban locality in Gumbinnen administrative district within the county of Nemmersdorf-Gumbinnen in East Prussia.
 The municipality included thirteen rural communities.

 On October 22, 1944, Nemmersdorf was the scene of a massacre perpetrated by the Soviet soldiers against German civilians and French and Belgian noncombatants.
 Determining the facts has aroused controversy.

 Following World War II, Nemmersdorf came under the Soviet administration and was given its present name in 1946.
-The native German population who survived the massacre either fled or were formally expelled in accordance to the Potsdam Agreement.
+The German population who survived the massacre either fled or were formally expelled in accordance to the Potsdam Agreement.

+Demographics

+According to the 2021 census, the village was 78.2% Russian, 4.3% Polish, 2.6% Armenian and 1.1% Belarusian.